 What Are The Benefits Of Journaling In The Evening?

 The first benefit of nightly journaling is that it allows you to process your day, increasing self-awareness and clarity of thought.
 You can reflect on the good moments and learn from the difficult ones so that you can eventually let them go.
-It’s a great way to empty your mind of negative thoughts so you can relax and fall asleep more easily.
+It’s a great way to be intentional with your time as you empty your mind of negative thoughts so you can relax and fall asleep more easily.

 Additionally, journaling can help boost your mood and self-confidence.
 Writing about your accomplishments, even if they seem small, can remind you of how far you’ve come and all that you’re capable of.
 Incorporating gratitude into your journaling also promotes positive thinking as you drift off to sleep.